The Tutor Guide: Interviewing a Tutor or Teacher

 - Does the tutor expect payment after each session, or at the end of each month?
 What form of payment is expected?

 - Agree on a fee.
 Find out what other tutors in your area charge so you can establish a fee.
-If you live near Seattle, see what other Seattle Tutors are charging.
+See what other tutors in your area are charging.
 By having this information ahead of time, you know what your tutor should expect for payment.

 - If you feel uneasy about the interview, or any red flags come up, don’t hire the tutor.
 As difficult as it may be to start the process over again, it’s important for you and your child to feel comfortable with the right tutor.